-One fun thing about Hawk Hill now operating as a B & B is that I get to hear feedback about the house often.
+One fun thing about Hawk Hill now operating as an Airbnb is that I get to hear feedback about the house often.
 Of the questions I am asked, one of the most common is where I purchased the tiered, ruffled curtains in the grey bedroom, pictured here.
 The layers and layers of tiered ruffles of two different shades of grey satin create a lot of interest around these old fashioned double windows.
 Eyebrows raise when I pull up the fabric to reveal the unique method I used to create this luxurious look for a couple bucks instead of the hundreds it would cost to outfit the bedroom with commercially produced similarly voluptuous ruffled curtains.
 I love the romantic, elegant, expensive look of these curtains and the thrill that I was able to make them for a total cost of about $30!

 This project creates an opulent window dressing on a budget- but does sacrifice function.
 The result of this tutorial is a stationary curtain that does not open or close.
 By using a double curtain rod or a single curtain rod paired with a tension rod (as pictured) you can hang functional curtains behind these window dressings.
 Thankfully the full coverage of these faux curtains means you can use cheap curtain rods rather than expensive decorative rods and finials.